Microlearning

 Microlearning + Mobile Learning

 Mobile learning for corporate training is the most efficient platform for hosting and delivering microlearning for learners.
-The wide range of mobile devices (smartphones and tablets) being used today globally have made ‘microlearning with mobile learning the best solution for employees’ training needs.
+The wide range of mobile devices (smartphones and tablets) being used today globally has made ‘microlearning with mobile learning’ the best solution for employees’ training needs.
 Given that everyone is constantly with their mobile phones most (if not all) of the day, it makes sense for performance support or just-in-time training in the form of small nuggets to be delivered via these very same mobile devices.

 Microlearning + Gamification